Cracking the Cricket Umpire Calls (What’s Really Going On ?)

 · Batter Delaying Play (Time Penalty)

-The umpire points to their wrist, signaling that the batter took too much time to get ready.
+The umpire points to his wrist, signaling that the batter took too much time to get ready.

 · Last Hour of Play Signal (Test Matches)

-The umpire raises one hand with their watch to indicate the start of the final hour in a Test match.
+The umpire raises one hand with his watch to indicate the start of the final hour in a Test match.

 · Player Warning (Unfair Play)